Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 When wishing to "push" JS objects across into a WASM function, they need to be serialized into a WASM Heap and deserialized out of it, in the case of C/C++ this becomes a simple copy as the prelude and postlude to a function invocation and the object reference is simply an offset to the temporary allocated in the WASM Heap.

-Emscripten's standard JS library has a wrapper for this called `ccall` which can invoke C/C++ functions with C wraps and has optimized implementations for passing arguments and return types which are strings or arrays. `ccall` itself has three arguments:
+Emscripten's runtime JS library has a wrapper for this called `ccall` which can invoke C/C++ functions with C wraps and has optimized implementations for passing arguments and return types which are strings or arrays. `ccall` itself has three arguments:
 1. function name (can be mangled)
 2. return type = [null, number, string, array (only byte arrays)]
 3. TUPLE